 The ruins illustrate the rich and diverse history of the city, from holy areas and temples to a statue honouring Jupiter.
 Many of the finds from Empuries can be seen in the small on-site museum, which contains replicas as well as original items.
 Artefacts from the site can also be found at the central museum in Barcelona.

 The site’s location on the Balearic Sea boasts magnificent views, making it a perfect location to explore history in scenic surroundings.
+Just off the C31, Empuries is an hour and 45 minute drive up the coast from Barcelona via the AP-7.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.